uipoet/sublime-jshint/README.md

 Install [SublimeOnSaveBuild](https://github.com/alexnj/SublimeOnSaveBuild)

 **Note:** The `control-J` shortcut changes the Build System on the current file to JSHint, then Builds to run JSHint on the file and output any errors for jumping to within the file.
-You could alternatively run `command-B` or `F7` to leave the Build System set to Automatic, but only on files that end with .js.
+You could alternatively set the Build System set to Automatic and `command-B`/`control-B`/`F7`, but only on files that end with .js.